 Cancellation requests are not taken over the phone.

-4- Less than 10 days of departure – No refund or you can transfer your trek (same batch date & same trek) to your dear one OR apply for TREKCASH Voucher 10 days before your trek date which comes with 2-year validity.
+3. Cancellation within 14 days before the start date of the trek, or no show on the start day of the trek: Unfortunately, No refund or you can transfer your trek (same batch date & same trek) to your dear one OR apply for TREKCASH Voucher (Total fee paid) 14 days before your trek date which comes with 1-year validity.

-Note: In the instance of exchanging a TrekCash Voucher for your dear one, he/she ought to fulfill all the obligatory necessities set around Trekkaro.
+Note: In the instance of exchanging a TrekCash Voucher for your dear one, he/she ought to fulfill all the obligatory necessities set by Trekkaro.

 It may come as a surprise, but the reality is that it is a two-way street (or trail), and you are ultimately responsible for the nature of the experience that you have with us.
 And not only that, but you also influence the experience of others in your small group.